 - Game Mods - Modifications to a preexisting published game

-- All entries must be a fully functional game
+- All entries must be a fully functional game (a game with at least one playable level, title and end screen)

 - For Original Works all game components (programming, art, music, etc..) must be developed by the game development team.